 Can I go 8 hours without pumping at night?

-The answer to this question depends on a few factors, like how old your baby is and what quantity of pumped milk you require.
+The answer to this question depends on a few factors, like how old your baby is, how many ounces of pumped milk you need, and whether you are okay with supplementing with formula (if needed).

 If your baby has not yet reached birth weight: we suggest continuing to pump every three hours through the night to help keep your supply up to match their growing demand.